jamesdruhan/vue-jd-table/docs/Options.md

     <br><br>
     -  **Default**: True
     <br><br>
     - **Details**: Controls the ability to show the option "Edit" in the left/right click context menu of a row.
 The option "contextMenuLeft" or "contextMenuRight" must be set to TRUE for this to be work.
-When users click the "Edit" option of a row context menu the event "EditItem" will be sent to the parent.
+When users click the "Edit" option of a row context menu the event "EditItem" will be sent to the parent ("EditItemNewWindow" will be triggered if they click the View in New Window option).
 The active item row details will be in the componentState event object as "selectedItem" or "selectedIndex".
     <br><br>
     - **Options**:
         - True: Enables the "Edit" option in the context menu for a row.